Thanks for stopping by the Becoming Traditional digital village.

 - Food preservation

-- Kids… yeah.
-And everything they come with.
+- Kids…and everything they come with.

 - Emergency preparedness for all areas of the home, but specifically feminine preparedness.
 I learned a great deal from Pam at Rose Red Homestead in this video.